574n13y/Dev_Ops/Day5.md

 🔸 Networking Question:
 What is a traceroute, and how does it help diagnose network issues?
 What’s the difference between ping and traceroute?
+- **Traceroute:** A network diagnostic tool that shows the path packets take from the source to the destination, listing each hop (router) along the way.
+It helps identify where delays or issues occur in the network.
+- **Ping vs. Traceroute:** `Ping` checks connectivity by sending packets to a target and measuring the round-trip time. `Traceroute` goes further by showing the path and each hop, helping pinpoint where network issues might be occurring.

 🔸 DevOps Question:
 How do you handle secrets and sensitive data in a CI/CD pipeline to ensure security during deployment?